skabillium/eg2/README.md

 ## Installation

-You will need at least (Node.js 18)[https://nodejs.org/en] and (npm 7)[https://www.npmjs.com/].
-Lastly make sure to (configure your AWS credentials)[https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html] locally.
+You will need at least [Node.js 18](https://nodejs.org/en) and [npm 7](https://www.npmjs.com/).
+Lastly make sure to [configure your AWS credentials](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html) locally.

 After all that you can install the cli globaly: